When I first decided to quit my job and sell everything I own to travel, one of the things I most worried about was vaccines.

 As I wrote above, when I left for my round-the-world trip, I got my Hepatitis A, Hepatitis B and Typhoid vaccines.
 My Hepatitis A and B needed a top-up after a year and fortunately I happened to be back in London at that time.
 I travelled to 1st Contact Travel Clinic once more to get my vaccines.

 After weighing up the pros and cons while talking to other travellers, I decided there wasn’t enough of a risk in places like Southeast Asia, Latin America, and the Caribbean to warrant taking the tablets.
-Instead, I smother myself in insect-repellent, cover up at night and use mosquito nets to stay safe.
+Instead, I smother myself in insect-repellent, cover up at night, and use mosquito nets to stay safe.
+After all, there’s likely a great risk of dengue and zika in these countries and there’s no prevention available for that.

 While we’re talking about tropical diseases and staying healthy on the road, I have to mention travel insurance, because whatever you decide for vaccinations, you 100% should travel with insurance.
 I firmly believe that it’s a true travel essential, alongside your passport and money.